Plot the physical locations of measuring stations, indicating flow volume by width

 While the Hüsler–Reiss distribution is parameterized by the variogram

-often required, for instance, to identify the extremal graphical
+required, for instance, to identify the extremal graphical structure.

-these transformations.
-Note that all of these function are bijections.
+that all of these function are bijections.
+The functions

 Gamma <- cbind(